whhsiao/ZipCode/README.md

 <https://web.stanford.edu/~hastie/ElemStatLearn/>

 Our goal here is to treat it as a starting multiclass classification problem and practice the application of K-Nearest Neighbors approach and Logistic classification.

+The code and the bulk of the project can be found in the Jupyter notebook.